 The following graph compares the relative performance of our Class A Common Stock, the Russell 2000 Index and the Bloomberg Americas Entertainment Index.
-This graph covers the period from April 21, 2023 through June 30, 2023.
+This graph covers the period from April 21, 2023 through June 30, 2024.
 The comparison assumes an investment of \$100 on April 21, 2023 and reinvestment of dividends.
 The stock price performance included in this graph is not necessarily indicative of future stock performance.
 The Russell 2000 Index and the Bloomberg Americas Entertainment Index are included for comparative purposes only.
 They do not necessarily reflect management's opinion that such indices are an appropriate measure of the relative performance of the stock involved and they are not intended to forecast or be indicative of possible future performance of our common stock.

-В ase Period 4/21/23 4/30/23 5/31/23 6/30/23 Madison Square Garden Entertainment Corp. \$ 100.00 \$ 104.13 \$ 113.23 \$ 108.49 Russell 2000 Index 100.00 98.76 97.85 105.80 Bloomberg Americas Entertainment Index 100.00 101.30 98.80 108.33
+Base Period 4/21/23 6/30/23 6/30/24 Madison Square Garden Entertainment Corp. \$ 100.00 \$ 108.49 \$ 110.45 Russell 2000 Index 100.00 105.80 116.44 Bloomberg Americas Entertainment Index 100.00 108.33 109.27

-This performance graph shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or incorporated by reference into any of our filings under the Securities Act of 1933, as amended, or the Exchange Act, except as expressly set forth by specific reference in such filing.
+This performance graph shall not be deemed "filed" for purposes of Section 18 of the Exchange Act, or incorporated by reference into any of our filings under the Securities Act of 1933, as amended, or the Exchange Act, except as expressly set forth by specific reference in such filing.

-As of June 30, 2023, there were 683 holders of record of our Class A Common Stock.
-There is no public trading market for our Class B common stock, par value \$0.01 per share ("Class B Common Stock").
-As of June 30, 2023, there were 15 holders of record of our Class B Common Stock.
+As of June 30, 2024, there were 662 holders of record of our Class A common stock.
+There is no public trading market for our Class B common stock.
+As of June 30, 2024, there were 14 holders of record of our Class B common stock.

-We did not pay any dividends on our common stock during Fiscal Year 2023 and do not have any current plans to pay a cash dividend on our common stock for the foreseeable future.
+We did not pay any dividends on our common stock during Fiscal Year 2024 and do not have any current plans to pay a cash dividend on our common stock for the foreseeable future.